querkmachine/beeps.website/src/blog/2024-12-05-userstyle-hide-numbers-bluesky.md

   display: none !important;
 }

-/* Hide the follower and following links on profiles. */ [data-testid="profileHeaderFollowersButton"], [data-testid="profileHeaderFollowsButton"] {
+/* Hide the follower and following links on profiles and the popups when
+ * hovering over usernames. */
+[href$="/followers"],
+[href$="/follows"] {
     display: none !important;
 }

-/* ALTERNATIVELY: To hide just the numbers and not the entire links, comment
+/* ALTERNATIVELY: To hide just the numbers and not the entire links,
- * out the above block and uncomment this one. */
+ * comment out the above block and uncomment this one. */ /*[href$="/followers"] span:first-child,
-/* [data-testid="profileHeaderFollowersButton"] span:first-child,
-[data-testid="profileHeaderFollowsButton"] span:first-child {
+[href$="/follows"] span:first-child {
   display: none !important;
-} */
+}*/
 ```
 <!-- prettier-ignore-end -->

 This code is provided as-is and is unlikely to receive future updates.

 Personally, I've stopped using Bluesky entirely.
 If you still want to see my online rambles over there, follow [the bridged fediverse account](https://bsky.app/profile/beeps.gay) instead.

+## Updates

+- 2025-06-03: Updated to also remove follower and following counts on the popups that appear when hovering over a user name.